hmenke/context-examples/GUIDE.md

-1. **[A not so short introduction to ConTeXt][introCTX]** This introductory text was originally created by Joaquín Ataz-López in Spanish but has since been translated as a community effort into several different languages.
-The book does not assume that the reader knows anythin about TeX/LaTeX/ConTeXt, so for already experienced readers it might be going a bit slow in the beginning.
+1. **[A not so short introduction to ConTeXt][introCTX]** This introductory text was originally created by Joaquín Ataz-López in Spanish but has since been translated as a community effort into several languages.
+The book does not assume that the reader knows anything about TeX/LaTeX/ConTeXt, so for already experienced readers it might be going a bit slow in the beginning.
    Other than that it is exactly what you would expect from an introductory textbook, as it has plenty of examples and goes into both depth and breadth